 Drawing back a clump of desiccated fronds, I find an emerald trumpet of delicate leaves cradling a cluster of quilted button like buds.
 I raise the dirty, wet stem to my nose and drink in the earthy, pungent aroma of spring breaking from winter.
 This is fukinoto.

-With the warmth of the wood stove at my back, I gaze out the window.
+The first day of spring and foraging With the warmth of the wood stove at my back, I gaze out the window.
 Below me the broad roofs of Hanako’s studio to the right and my mother-in-law Kuniko’s house to the left stretch like the wings of the cheeky ravens that often perch upon their peaks. […]